DOWNLOAD the 2018 Kansas Farmers Union Policy PDF

-We support the acceleration of the receivership process for financially troubled elevators, with provision for a temporary receiver to be named insuring immediate supervision of a bankrupt elevator to guarantee that grain is protected while the courts appoint a permanent receiver.
+We support the acceleration of the receivership process for financially troubled elevators, with provision for a temporary receiver to be named ensuring immediate supervision of a bankrupt elevator to guarantee that grain is protected while the courts appoint a permanent receiver.

 We support farmers being given priority through “farmers first lien” in elevator bankruptcy proceedings.

-We oppose the grain warehouse trust fund concept funded by a checkoff assessed against grain sold by farmers.
+We oppose the grain warehouse trust fund concept funded by a check-off assessed against grain sold by farmers.

-Warehouse receipts and scale tickets shall be recognized as legal proof of ownership of grain, and should be guaranteed by the government.
+Warehouse receipts and scale tickets shall be recognized as legal proof of ownership of grain and should be guaranteed by the government.